Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 8.5’ x 27” x 4.7”

 The Honu Arlie shares the same ultralight, high-performance design and construction as the full-size Honu Byron.
-At 27” wide, the Arlie is the narrowest iSUP on this list, but still has excellent stability and great surf-ability as well.
-It’s also the only iSUP on this list to include a raised kick-pad on the tail of the board to allow your littles to work on more advanced maneuvers like pivot-turns, and gives them better control when riding the waves.
+At 27″ wide, the Arlie is the narrowest iSUP on this list, but it still has excellent stability and great surfability.
+It’s also the only iSUP on this list to include a raised kick-pad on the board’s tail to allow your littles to work on more advanced maneuvers like pivot turns and give them better control when riding the waves.
 The US fin box also opens up a world of performance changes for different water conditions.
 While it doesn’t include a paddle with the kit, Honu also offers a kid’s size paddle with a nylon blade and carbon fiber/fiberglass shaft.

 Bottom Line:The Honu Arlie is the high-performance iSUP designed just for kids (but we won’t tell anyone if you hop on to catch a wave to two!).